Last updated on February 13th, 2026.

 Ingredients

 - Petit beurre biscuits.
 Any vanilla-flavored brand works, including Kedem, which is easily found in most grocery stores in the kosher aisle.
-This Osem brand is my favorite because it holds the milk well without getting too soggy.
+Osem brand is my favorite because it holds the milk well without getting too soggy.
 And yes, you can use digestive biscuits and even graham crackers, but I do not recommend them.
-The cake is named after the biscuits, and it does make a difference.
+The cake is named after the petit beurre biscuits, and it does make a difference.
+I crumble some extra biscuits on the top of the cake.

-- Milk—to soak the biscuits in.
+- Cold Milk.
+To soak the biscuits in.
 This is a kid version, but you can dip the cookies in cold coffee.

 - Heavy cream, very cold.
 Divide; we will use some for the filling and some for the chocolate mixture topping.